AlexKent3141/casino/README.md

 My MCTS implementation in OnePunchGo is very much Go-specific.
 This library is an attempt to make something more reusable.

 ## Features
-* Fast single-threaded MCTS implementation with UCB-based exploration/exploitation.
+* Fast multi-threaded MCTS implementation with UCB-based exploration/exploitation.
 * Ability to apply MCTS to a wide range of problems.
 * Customisable selection and playout policies.
 * Move groups (see Amazons example).